 Luckily the island is well connected by 3 flights a day from Naha and Ishigaki, and also a ferry twice a week from Ishigaki.
 The island isn’t big, and you can make the entire tour by car in less than 2 hours, which I recommend doing as the island has a beautiful green wilderness and spectacular craggy seashores where the adorable Yonaguni horses (actually poneys) stroll around freely.

-The dive site of Yonaguni Monument is about 100 m offshore from Arakawa-bana Cape.
-It is on the south coast of Yonaguni Island, half-way between Tategami Rock and Higawa settlement.
+The dive site of the Yonaguni Monument is about 100 m offshore from Arakawabana Cape.
+It is on the south coast of Yonaguni Island, halfway between Tategami Rock and Higawa settlement.
 Scuba diving boats leave from Irizaki harbour, nicknamed “Shark Dock” in Kubura on the western tip of the island.
-It takes approximatively 20 minutes by boat to approach the dive site from there.
+It takes approximately 20 minutes by boat to approach the dive site from there.

 Who discovered the Yonaguni Monument?

 Kihachiro Aratake found the Yonaguni monument in 1986.
 In the 1980s, Yonaguni was already a popular scuba diving destination for Japanese divers to see schooling hammerhead sharks.
 His scuba diving centre, Sou Wes, is based in Sonai, on the north shore.
-It is now managed by his son, Shotaro, who delivered to our dive team one of the best dive briefings I have ever listened to.
+It is now managed by his son, Shotaro (on the picture above), who delivered to our dive team one of the best dive briefings I have ever listened to.

 Yonaguni monument theories